5 myths (and facts) about the dangers of Botox

 2. Botox can migrate and paralyze other muscles

-Moreover, still countsWhat in the case of migration we are talking about incomparably large doses of Botox than those used in cosmetology.
-And for most people, Botox injection Safe.
+At the same time it is still countsthat in the case of migration we are talking about incomparably larger doses of Botox than those used in cosmetology.
+And for most people, Botox injections safe.

 What do our verdicts mean?

-3. Botox can lead to blindness
+3. Botox can cause blindness

-From Botox Can Get blind.
+From Botox Can go blind.

 Фейк